Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     - ### Admin user stories
         1. As a superuser you will be able to see a list of users who registered on the site
         2. As a superuser you will be able to manage products with crud functionality on the frontend and admin panel
-        3. As a superuser you you wwill be able to manage the comments on products by deleting them in the admin panel.
+        3. As a superuser you you will be able to manage the comments on products by deleting them in the admin panel.

 -   ## Target Audience
     - The target audience for the website is for anyone who is looking to buy some art that they would like to use as their desktop background or background in general for all social of their social accounts or anything they would like.